uncausedsnail85/image-edit-o-matic-2000/README.md

 # Image-Filter-o-Matic-2000

 This is a java program that allows the filtering or manipulation of images, either with the provided GUI or a txt script file.
+Filters apply predefined kernels over the image.

 ## List of features